kyleslie2/lists/Gifts/README.md

 ## Tech
 Tech gadgets and accessories I would love to get but don't _need_
   - Rasperry Pi 4

+## Stuff for Eugene
+Eugene can never have enough toys or supplies and if Eugene is happy, I'm happy

+Toys:
+  - Anything squeaky or ball-shaped is a win for him
+  - Anything squirrel-like
+  - Ideally somewhat durable
+  - He enjoys check-toys like the antler we bought him

+Treats:
+  - All treats are good

+Misc:
+  - Clothing (indoor or outdoor), petsmart/ dog store gift-cards

 ## Practical
 Things I can always use but might not buy myself